 In this section we prove Theorem 1.3.
-We are given a bipartite multigraph G = (S, T; E) and a quota function $b: S \cup T \to \mathbb{Z}+$.
-The node set T is partitioned into two parts, T_P and T_I .
-Every node $v \in S \cup T_P$ has a strict preference order \leq_v over its incident edges, while the nodes in T_I are indifferent but prefer to fill their quotas.
+We are given a bipartite multigraph G = (S,T;E) and a quota function $b: S \cup T \to \mathbb{Z}+$.
+Every node $v \in S$ has a strict preference order \leq_v over its incident edges, while the preference list of a node in T may contain one tie of arbitrary length at the end of the list.
 We give a polynomial-time algorithm which decides if the instance admits a strongly popular b-matching (SPbM for short), as defined in Section 2.